Despite being surrounded by 8 empty chairs, a woman told Crystal she wasn’t welcome to sit there.

 As our conversation progressed into a discussion of the gospel and Jesus’ costly gift of grace, she struggled to understand.

 “But I’m afraid that I won’t be able to make myself good enough if I trust in Jesus,” Crystal said.

 “That’s just it,” I responded, “You can’t, but he accepts you as a result of his perfect life given on your behalf.”
-It was so beautiful to watch things ‘click’ in her mind and heart a moment later, as she realized she had been trying all along to do things on her own.
+It was so beautiful to watch things ‘click’ in her mind and heart as she realized she had been trying all along to do things on her own.

 But I could still see the pain in her eyes.